-In those cases where it is empowered to act, the Policy Review Board shall have the authority to direct the original Arbitration Committee to reconsider the case or to direct the Screen Credits Administrator to form a new Arbitration Committee.
+In those cases where it is empowered to act, the Policy Review Board shall have the authority to direct the original Arbitration Committee to reconsider the case or to direct the Television Credits Administrator to form a new Arbitration Committee.

-The Policy Review Board hearing must be held and its decision rendered within the 21 business days allowed for the arbitration under the provisions of the Minimum Basic Agreement.
+The Policy Review Board hearing must be held and its decision rendered within the time allowed for the arbitration under the provisions of the Minimum Basic Agreement.